maduwanthasl/Scara-Robot/README.md

 ---

-## 10. Code Explanation
+## **10. Code Explanation**
-The robot is programmed in Arduino, with the following key functions:
+The robot is programmed using Arduino Uno, with future plans to transition to AVR register-based programming for enhanced control.
+The key programming aspects include:

-- **Forward Kinematics**: Calculate the end-effector position based on joint values.
+- **Forward Kinematics**: Calculates the end-effector position based on joint values, ensuring precise movement to desired coordinates.
-- **Inverse Kinematics**: Determine joint angles for a given position.
+- **Inverse Kinematics**: Determines joint angles for a given position, enabling accurate trajectory planning for the robot arm.
-- **Control Algorithms**: Stepper motor control and speed adjustment.
+- **DH Table and Jacobian Matrix**: The Denavit-Hartenberg (DH) parameters were derived to construct the transformation matrix, while the manipulator Jacobian was calculated to analyze joint velocities and forces.
-- **Gripper Control**: Open/close the servo-controlled gripper.
+- **Control Algorithms**: Implements control for stepper motors, including speed adjustments and precise motion handling.

-The `code` folder contains:
+- **Gripper Control**: Manages the servo-controlled gripper to open and close efficiently based on commands.

-- `main.ino`: The primary Arduino sketch.
+To facilitate communication between the computer and the Arduino Uno, serial communication was established at a baud rate of 115200.
+This allows for easy command input and real-time control without needing to manually alter the code for each operation.

-- `functions.h`: Helper functions for kinematics and control.
+Future iterations will focus on optimizing the code and exploring advanced microcontroller programming techniques for better performance.

 ---